Question: Can products and treatments affect hair drug test results?

 - When tested under worst-case scenario conditions, most treatments had minimal or no impact on test results for the majority of drugs.
 When there was an effect, screening absorbance readings became more negative for positive hair specimens, and slightly more negative for the negative samples.

-Visit our Hair Testing FAQ webpage for more frequency asked questions about hair testing.
+Visit our blog for the most common questions about hair testing.